-Attorney Andrew B. Jones is a trusted, compassionate family law child custody lawyer who is committed to protecting and upholding you and your child’s rights.
+The attorneys at Jones Law Office are trusted, compassionate family law child custody lawyers who are committed to protecting and upholding you and your child’s rights.

 How Child Custody is Determined